-When combined with Assump.~\ref{assumption:regular-transition-matrix}, we can derive a stronger guarantee (Lemma~\ref{le:enough-good-arm-all-states}) that is inherently assumed by any algorithm required to spend the full budget $B$ at each round.
-This is common in prior RB algorithms \citep{wang2020restless,wang2023optimistic}.
-Let $\mathcal{G}:=\{(m,s): m\in[M], s\in\mathcal{S}, I^m(s)\geq \gamma\}$ denote the set of good agent-state pairs.
+Let $\mathcal{G}:=\{(m,s): m\in[M], s\in\mathcal{S}, I^m(s)\geq \gamma\}$ be the set of good agent-state pairs.
 Lemma~\ref{le:enough-good-arm-all-states} ensures that for any state realization $\bm{s} \in \mathcal{S}^M$, there are always at least $B$ good agent-state pairs. \begin{restatable}[Existence of Sufficient Good Agent-State Pairs]{lemma}{sufficientgoodarms} Under Assumptions \ref{asssumption:enough-good-arm} and \ref{assumption:regular-transition-matrix}, for any joint state $\bm{s} \in \mathcal{S}^M$, the number of good agent-state pairs observed in $\bm{s}$ is at least $B$.
-That is, $\left|\left\{m\in[M]:(m,s^m)\in \mathcal{G}\right\} \right|\geq B$. \end{restatable} Lemma \ref{le:enough-good-arm-all-states} (proof in Appendix~\ref{proof:enough-good-arm-all-states}), despite its strong guarantee, is derived from two relatively weak assumptions.
+That is, $\left|\left\{m\in[M]:(m,s^m)\in \mathcal{G}\right\} \right|\geq B$. \end{restatable} Despite its strong guarantee, Lemma \ref{le:enough-good-arm-all-states} (proof in Appendix~\ref{proof:enough-good-arm-all-states}) is derived from two relatively mild assumptions.
 This result is critical for two reasons.
-First, it ensures that any algorithm required to spend a full budget of $B$ actions is never forced to assign actions with negative expected returns, thereby avoiding linear regret.
-Second, and more profoundly, it guarantees that although selecting a suboptimal agent may affect the future state distribution, this effect does not accumulate over time because sufficient good agents are always available.
-This stability ensures that a policy achieving zero per-step regret is attainable, forming the foundation for our algorithm's performance.
+First, it ensures that any algorithm required to spend a full budget of $B$ actions is never forced to assign actions whose incremental reward is below the threshold.
+Second, it guarantees that while choosing a suboptimal agent may affect future state distributions, this effect does not accumulate: sufficient good agents are always available.
+Thus, a policy achieving zero per-step regret is attainable, which forms the foundation for our algorithm’s performance.